-Choice of Objects/Tricks/Jumps
+Choice of Objects/Jumps / Exercises

-When a station requires a choice to be made, the handler will draw a card from a series of cards that will indicate what is to be performed.
+When a station requires a choice to be made, the judge has the option of setting the choice for the entire class and announcing during the walk through time, OR the handler will draw a card from a series of cards that will indicate what is to be performed.
 In this manner, no advantage is given to any competitor.